fbelavenuto/colecofpga/README.md

 The key combination CTRL+ALT+BACKSPACE, on ZX-Uno version, reloads the main core of Xilinx, returning to the main menu.

+In boards with VGA output (ZX-Uno), uses the HOME key to toggle VGA output.

 In this circuit the BIOS ROM is loaded from the SD card as well as the ROM multcart.
 In the source folder 'SD_Card' contains all necessary files to the SD card.
 Format it to FAT16 and copy the files.

 In multcart menu, use the directionals to navigate the ROMs and use FIRE 1 button to load the selected ROM.